permguard/sdk-go/README.md

 ## Usage Example

-Below is a sample Go `main` method demonstrating how to create a Permguard client, build an authorization request using a builder pattern, and process the authorization response:
+Below is a sample Go code demonstrating how to create a Permguard client, build an authorization request using a builder pattern, and process the authorization response:

 ```go